 This is the home of Rabindranath Tagore, and it has been declared a heritage site, preserved by the authorities.
 Intricate details of Tagore’s life are perfectly preserved here.
-His literary works, his accolades, items of his daily use and other various things.
+His literary works, his accolades, items of his daily use, and other various things.
 The place also has a pleasant environment.
-The timelessness and the tranquillity of the place together can make the visitors feel that they actually have travelled back in time.
+The timelessness and the tranquillity of the place together can make the visitors feel that they actually have traveled back in time.

 2. Poush Mela

 This occasion is celebrated on the 7th day of the Bengali month of Poush in the remembrance of Maharshi Debendranath Tagore’s adoption of the Brahmo Samaj.
-A grand fair is organised by people and the students of Visva-Bharati perform in this fair.
+A grand fair is organized by people and the students of Visva-Bharati perform in this fair.
 This is symbolic of the amalgamation of different cultures and traditions that have come together in this land and created something magical.

 3. Amar Kutir